(Betula nigra L.)

 The main economic use of the river birch is in landscaping because it offers both fall and winter color to parks and yards.
 The wood of this tree is also very durable so it can be used to make toys, artificial limbs and flatware2.
 River birch is a valuable source for erosion control as well and is often used to reclaim areas that have high soil acidity caused by mining5.

 Some of the biggest threats to river birch are sawflies, aphids, rust, and leaf spots4.
+It has no serious insect pests mining11.
 Another threat to the tree is alkaline soils causing chlorotic foliage6.
 This means that the leaves will not be able to produce as much chlorophyll which is crucial for photosynthesis.
 Chlorotic foliage will produce pale, yellow leaves.
 Although river birch has a low flammability rating, it is still susceptible to fire damage.

 - It is the only spring-fruiting birch tree species7.

 - As a pioneer species, river birch does not tolerate shade7.

 - It is one of the first species to colonize stream sides and sandbars7.

 - Native Americans used river birch medicinally to treat dysentery and colds7.